 Storage IO path in VSAN versus VirtuCache Host Side Caching.

-Reads are almost always serviced from local cache media in VirtuCache.
+Reads are always serviced from local cache media in VirtuCache.
 In VSAN there is a high chance that all reads might be serviced over the network from another host;

 In addition to SSD, with VirtuCache you can cache to RAM which is the highest performing media there is, something that’s not possible in VSAN;

 Write cache flush rate will typically be higher for backend storage array than for locally attached storage.
 As a result write latencies will be lower with VirtuCache, because its flushing writes to SAN array;

 VirtuCache is block based, VSAN is object based.
 Block based storage is lower latency than object based.

 VSAN clusters together locally attached storage (SSD/HDD) in ESXi hosts and presents it to VMs as shared storage.
 VirtuCache clusters together locally attached high speed storage (SSD/RAM) in ESXi hosts and presents it as shared cache to any SAN storage appliance.
 Since in both VSAN and VirtuCache, locally attached storage is used to service storage IO, storage IO path is similar to a large extent.

 NB: In the below section, cache media in case of VSAN refers to SSD, whereas in case of VirtuCache it refers to SSD or RAM since both can be used as cache media in VirtuCache, but only SSDs can be used in VSAN.